Trump says North Korea talks ‘going well’, war averted because of him

 Related topics

-US President Donald Trump said Tuesday talks with North Korea were making progress, adding he was personally responsible for averting conflict with the nuclear-armed country.
+US President Donald Trump said Tuesday that talks with North Korea were making progress despite reports that Kim Jong-un’s regime had stepped up its nuclear programme after the two leaders held a historic summit.

 “Many good conversations with North Korea-it is going well!” he tweeted.
 “In the meantime, no Rocket Launches or Nuclear Testing in 8 months.